abanik123/Incremental-Growth-Modelling/README.md

 <h1>Project Overview</h1>

 <p>
-This repository contains R code, simulation scripts, and datasets used for modeling the growth dynamics of Dolly Varden under multiple biological scenarios.
+This repository contains R code, simulation scripts, and datasets used for modelling the growth dynamics of Dolly Varden under multiple biological scenarios.
 The project is organized into three main components:
 </p>